Tekateka/MechaCar_Statistical_Analysis/README.md

 ## Results
 ## Multiple Linear Regression Model to Predict MPG
     ![](Multiple_Regression_MPG.png)
     p-value = 5.35e-11 which is < 0.05.
-There is a significant different in this model.
-The p-value for Vehicle length and Ground clearance were less than 0.05.
+And at the same time the p-value for Vehicle length and Ground clearance is less than 0.05.

 ## Conclusion
-   - Based on the results, vehicle length and ground clearance are statistically (p< 0.5) different or have a significant impact on mpg.
+   - Based on the results, vehicle length and ground clearance shows statistically (p< 0.5) different or have a significant impact on mpg.
      Therefore, the two variables can predict MPG.

 ### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
   - According to the analysis, vehicle length and ground clearance have provided a non-random amount of variance to the mpg values in the dataset.
-Because
-    vehicle length and ground clearance have a significant impact on MGP since their p-values are less than 0.05 (significance level).
+Because ehicle length and ground clearance have a significant impact on MGP since their p-values are less than 0.05 (significance level).
   But, Vehicle weight, spoiler angle and AWD have provided a random amount of variance.

 ### Is the slope of the linear model considered to be zero?
 Why or why not?
     - The slope of the linear model is not considered to be zero, because the over all linear model shows that the p-value (5.35e-11) is less than 0.05.
 This shows there is relationship between x and y axis.
-Additionllay, the R-squared = 0.7149;  i.e 71.5% of the variability of our mpg variable is explained using this linear model.
+Additionally, the R-squared = 0.7149;  i.e
+     71.5% of the variability of our mpg variable is explained using this linear model.

 ### Does this linear model predict mpg of MechaCar Car protypes effectively?
 Why or why not?